Home

 Please note that the Radiocommunications Agency no longer exists, its activities are now carried out by Ofcom.
 This page is retained to illustrate how the agency used to behave towards, not only LPWS members, but radio amateurs in general.

-The Radiocommunications Agency is an executive agency of the DTI, The Department of Trade & Industry of the UK Government.
+The Radiocommunications Agency was an executive agency of the DTI, The Department of Trade & Industry of the UK Government.
 This is the same department that was involved in questionable transactions over Westland Helicopters, that resulted in the resignation of a cabinet Minister, and the very same department involved in questionable activities over the "Iraqi Super Gun" export licences episode, and countless further incidents.

 Bear these facts in mind before assuming we are making this up, WE ARE NOT!

 NOTE Many, if not all, Radio Amateurs in the UK regard themselves as a "cut above" their fellow citizens by the mere fact that they have some kind of qualification.
-The more demented section of these misguided simpletons take a further step towards stupidity, and buy an old ambulance, a Dayglo tabbard, and join an organisation called Raynet.
-Much criticised during the Lockerbie disaster, Raynet members prance about at public events, trying to look important, whilst brandishing all manner of outdated radio equipment, which is the core requirement.
+The more demented section of these misguided simpletons take a further step towards stupidity, and buy an old ambulance, a Dayglo tabard, and join an organisation called Raynet.

-Sadly, this organisation attracts the dregs of the amateur community, which (in the UK at least), appears to be made up, almost entirely, of people too stupid to be a Traffic Warden, a Special Constable or Trading Standards Officer.
+Sadly, this organisation attracts the dregs of the amateur community, which (in the UK at least), appears to be made up, almost entirely, of people too stupid to be a Traffic Warden, a Special Constable or a Trading Standards Officer.

 Over the years, some unusual and questionable practices have been employed to discredit the LPWS and its members!